Ever wondered what it would be like to teach in a Third World, developing country?

 Have you considered using your expertise as a teacher?

-English, Economics, Statistics, Marketing, Management, Finance, Human Recourse Management, Accounting, Civil Engineering, Mechanical Engineering, Electrical Engineering, Electronics, Physics, Mathematics, Chemistry, Biology, Philosophy, Psychology, Environment, Agriculture, Fishery, Animal Husbandry, Hospitality, Tourism, Data Communication System, Networking, Software Engineering, Data Base Management System and related areas.
+English, Public Health, Nursing, Economics, Statistics, Marketing, Management, Finance, Human Recourse Management, Accounting, Civil Engineering, Mechanical Engineering, Electrical Engineering, Electronics, Physics, Mathematics, Chemistry, Biology, Philosophy, Psychology, Environment, Agriculture, Fishery, Animal Husbandry, Hospitality, Tourism, Data Communication System, Networking, Software Engineering, Data Base Management System and related areas.

 What and where is IUBAT?